 2 Discussion of Working Document 01

 The meeting discussed WD01, which is a compilation of all the proposals on Resolution 67 (Rev Hammamet, 2016) for a preliminary integrated text.
-The text of WD01 is included in this meeting report Annex 1, and the views and findings are reflected therein and are labelled as “RG-ResReview findings:”.
+The text of WD01 is included in this meeting report in Annex 1, and the views and findings are reflected therein and are labelled as “RG-ResReview findings:”.

 Overall, a general comment made was that Resolution 67 should stick to the issues on terminology within ITU-T, while general aspects on translation matters be better handled in Resolution 154 (Rev Dubai, 2018) for all ITU Sectors.